stat6250-s17/course-questions-wiki/week-05/README.md

 * *Question (aalshehry−stat6250):* When you re-define the value of a variable, can you restore the orginal values?
 - Question (yyan11−stat6250): How to evaluate the expression when a variable name appears on both sides of the equal sign?
 - Answer (yyan11−stat6250): When a variable name appears on both sides of the equal sign, the original value on the right side is used to evaluate the expression.
 The result is assigned to the variable on the left side of the equal sign.
+- Question (meisenbach-stat6250): How do you use comparison and logical operators with variables?
+- Answer (meisenbach-stat6250): With an IF-THEN statement (e.g. IF age > 40 AND gender ‘F’ THEN test = ‘T’)